 - R.2.3.
 Document any information you feel is relevant to the situation

 - R.2.4.
 Do not communicate with anyone other than those mentioned in R.2.2 above

 - R.2.5.
 Communication to media in any form should be handled by the Media and Communications department according to the Media and Public Relations Policy, GC-4202-1981.

 The following actions should be taken by the ICS department and the Finance department once an incident has been identified:

-- R.3.1.
-Both departments must jointly make efforts to identify the impacted community that has been affected
+- R.3.2 Both departments must jointly make efforts to identify the impacted community that has been affected

-- R.3.2.
-ICS department must adhere to the existing procedures defined in the Information Technology Divisions Payment Card Industry Technical Procedures documentation to isolate, contain, eradicate and recover the system or systems affected
+- R.3.3 Information Technology Services must adhere to the existing procedures defined in the Information Technology Divisions Payment Card Industry Technical Procedures documentation to isolate, contain, eradicate and recover the system or systems affected

 - Chase Paymentech at 1-800-265-5158 for initial instruction